afkchel/Cybersecurity-Road-Map/Network-Plus/Notes/IP/VLSM-Subnetting-Lab.md

 # Lab: Enterprise IPv4 Subnetting & VLSM Design

 ## 1. Scenario Overview
 The **Global-Tech Solutions** corporation has been assigned a single Class B private address block: **`172.16.0.0/16`**.
-As the Network Engineer, your task is to segment this space into efficient subnets to support various departments while minimizing address waste.
+As the Network Engineer, my task is to segment this space into efficient subnets to support various departments while minimizing address waste.

 ---